tek/proteome.nvim/README.md

 ]
 ```

+### Main Project
+During startup, the principal project that's being worked is determined
+automatically, unless the variable `proteome_main_project` is set (and
+optionally `proteome_main_project_type`).

+Automatic discovery compares the current directory to the base dir variables
+described in [Project Base Dirs](#project-base-dirs) above and extracts name
+and type from the
+path.

+This information is then used by the [Config Plugin](#config) described below.

 # Plugins
 The elements of the `proteome_plugins` variable should denote a python module
 that contains a `Plugin` class inheriting the